 Biblical Studies helps students attain a fundamental grounding in Biblical Studies Church Planting helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of church planting.
-Global Missions helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students for missions work through instruction in the theory and principles of effective cross-cultural ministry.
-Pastoral Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students to effectively shepherd God's people.
+Church Teaching helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of teaching through church ministries.
+Evangelistic Ministry helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of an evangelist.